Performing object operations in bulk with Batch Operations

 For information about the operations that S3 Batch Operations supports, see Operations supported by S3 Batch Operations.

-A batch job performs a specified operation on every object that is included in its manifest.
+A batch job performs a specified operation on every object that's included in its manifest.
 A manifest lists the objects that you want a batch job to process and it is stored as an object in a bucket.
-You can use a comma-separated values (CSV)-formatted Amazon S3 Inventory report as a manifest, which makes it easy to create large lists of objects located in a bucket.
+You can use a comma-separated values (CSV)-formatted Cataloging and analyzing your data with S3 Inventory report as a manifest, which makes it easy to create large lists of objects located in a bucket.
 You can also specify a manifest in a simple CSV format that enables you to perform batch operations on a customized list of objects contained within a single bucket.

 After you create a job, Amazon S3 processes the list of objects in the manifest and runs the specified operation against each object.
 While a job is running, you can monitor its progress programmatically or through the Amazon S3 console.
 You can also configure a job to generate a completion report when it finishes.
 The completion report describes the results of each task that was performed by the job.
 For more information about monitoring jobs, see Managing S3 Batch Operations jobs.